 \subsection{Creation of a rule-based explanation model}

-The neighbourhood selected accroding to the procedure described in previous sections is then used to build explainable rule-based model.
+The neighborhood selected according to the procedure described in previous sections is then used to build explainable rule-based model.
 The model provides both factual and counterfactual explanations that are consistent (stable) with each other, because they are based on the same tree-based structure, where both factual and counterfactual explanations are single branches extracted from that tree.
-For the tree generation method, we redesigned the UnertainDecisionTree classifier (UId3)~\cite{sbk2017uncertcas,sbk2018icaisc} algorithm adding the following extensions: 1) utilization of feature-importance explanation model as a support method in selecting optimal split, 2) incorporation of oblique splits~\cite{} to better capture decision boundaries of the blackbox model that are linear combination of several attributes.
+For the tree generation method, we redesigned the UnertainDecisionTree classifier (UId3)~\cite{sbk2017uncertcas,sbk2018icaisc} algorithm adding the following extensions: 1) use of the feature-importance explanation model as a support method to select the optimal split, 2) incorporation of oblique splits~\cite{joao997oblique} to better capture decision boundaries of the blackbox model that are linear combinations of several attributes.
 Our limits the computational cost needed of selecting features for oblique node, as we do not need to test all possible configurations, but rely on the importance obtained from SHAP values this is the main difference of this component, when compared to already existing solutions such as~\cite{obliquexai}, where all subsets of featutres are tested for the ebst split node.

 We based our method on the UId3 algorithm, by extending notion of information gain split criterion.
 The classic information gain formula for the numeric feature $F$ and a training set $X$ is defined as follows: